Geothermal power

 Geothermal power is electrical power generated from geothermal energy.
 Technologies in use include dry steam power stations, flash steam power stations and binary cycle power stations.
-Geothermal electricity generation is currently used in 26 countries, while geothermal heating is in use in 70 countries.
+32 countries had operational geothermal power stations as of 2022.

 As of 2019, worldwide geothermal power capacity amounts to 15.4 gigawatts (GW), of which 23.9% (3.68 GW) are installed in the United States.
-International markets grew at an average annual rate of 5 percent over the three years to 2015, and global geothermal power capacity is expected to reach 14.5–17.6 GW by 2020.
+International markets grew at an average annual rate of 5 percent over the three years to 2015, and global geothermal power capacity was expected to reach 14.5–17.6 GW by 2020.
 Based on current geologic knowledge and technology the Geothermal Energy Association (GEA) publicly discloses, the GEA estimates that only 6.9% of total global potential has been tapped so far, while the IPCC reported geothermal power potential to be in the range of 35 GW to 2 TW.
 Countries generating more than 15 percent of their electricity from geothermal sources include El Salvador, Kenya, the Philippines, Iceland, New Zealand, and Costa Rica.
 Indonesia has an estimated potential of 29 GW of geothermal energy resources, the largest in the world; in 2017, its installed capacity was 1.8 GW.

 Geothermal power is considered to be a sustainable, renewable source of energy because the heat extraction is small compared with the Earth's heat content.
 The greenhouse gas emissions of geothermal electric stations average 45 grams of carbon dioxide per kilowatt-hour of electricity, or less than 5% of those of conventional coal-fired plants.

 As a source of renewable energy for both power and heating, geothermal has the potential to meet 3 to 5% of global demand by 2050.
 With economic incentives, it is estimated that by 2100 it will be possible to meet 10% of global demand with geothermal power.